-***The Library will be CLOSED on Monday, May 28th for Memorial Day***
+The Library will be CLOSED on Wednesday, July 4th for Independence Day.

 HISTORIC WALKING TOUR OF ELM GROVE CEMETERY – SECTION II